Chart of Accounts Definition

 Adding Nominal Codes

-When you need to add new nominal codes to your CoA, it is worth checking first if there as a code already in use that is suitable for the purpose.
-If not, then chooses the best code number to use and complete the details.
+When you need to add new nominal codes to your CoA, it is worth checking if a code is already in use that is suitable for the purpose.
+If not, then choose the best code number to use and complete the details.
 To check what information is needed, look at previous code details, which should help.

-If you need to edit a nominal code, check to see the transaction already posted and if it will cause any problems to the previous transaction.
+If you need to edit a nominal code, check to see if the transaction has already been posted and if it will cause any problems with the previous transactions.
 In most cases, it is better to set up a new code.

 Chart of Accounts UK

-Return from Chart of Accounts to Accounting Basics page.
+Return from the Chart of Accounts to the Accounting Basics page.